RockHong/vim-env/PluginHelps.md

 ###ack
-*Ack* is like grep, but it will show its searching result in vim's Quickfix window, so that you can easily jump to.
+*Ack* is like grep, but it will show its searching result in vim Quickfix window, so that you can easily jump to.

 The following keyboard shortcuts are available in the quickfix window: